What is level term life insurance?

 How does level term life insurance work?

-- Payout if needed: If you pass away during the term, your family receives the full �200,000
+- Claim if needed: if you die during the term, your beneficiaries submit a claim and receive the full £200,000

 Example Scenario